dsi-clinic/the-clinic/slurm.md

 5. Open cmd and type where ssh to confirm that the top listed path is in System32.
 Mine is installed at C:\Windows\System32\OpenSSH\ssh.exe.
 If it's not in the list you may need to close and reopen cmd.
 6. You should know be able to access OpenSSH tools from the Windows Command Prompt.
 Continue to General Instructions.

-### General Instructions

-#### Create / Manage SSH Keys
+### Part II: Create / Manage SSH Keys

 1. In the terminal of your local computer (or if on windows, Command Prompt), use `ssh-keygen`, [instructions here](https://www.ssh.com/academy/ssh/keygen).
 Recommended: use `ssh-keygen -t ecdsa -b 521` or `ssh-keygen -t ed25519` to generate your key.
-If you have multiple, give it an identifiable name.
+2. If you have multiple keys, give it an identifiable name but keep it in the `.ssh` directory.
 Otherwise you can click enter to accept the default suggestion.
-You can optionally add a password to your ssh key.
+3. You can optionally add a password to your ssh key.
 If you do not it may be vulnerable.
-Adding a password may seem counterintuitive (isn't our whole goal to avoid passwords?), but you can use [ssh-agent](https://www.ssh.com/academy/ssh/agent) and then you will just have to type your password once per session.
+Adding a password may seem counterintuitive (isn't our whole goal to avoid passwords?), but you can use [ssh-agent](https://www.ssh.com/academy/ssh/agent) (explained below) and then you will just have to type your password once per session (or once ever).
+As you type the password in, no text will appear on screen to keep your password length private from shoulder surfers.
+You will be asked to repeat it.
+Do not forget your password!
+Write it down, or ideally store it in a password manager.
+A `KEYNAME` and `KEYNAME.pub` file will be created by this command.
+The file with the `.pub` extension is your public key and can be shared safely.
+The file with no extension is your private key and should never be shared.

-2. (assuming you password protect your private key) Add the key to your ssh agent. `ssh-add PATH_TO_KEY`. `PATH_TO_KEY` will start with `~/.ssh/` on Mac/Linux and `C:\Users\YOUR_USERNAME\.ssh\` on Windows.
+4. (assuming you password protect your private key) Add the key to your ssh agent. `ssh-add PATH_TO_KEY.pub`. `PATH_TO_KEY` will start with `~/.ssh/` on Mac/Linux and `C:\Users\YOUR_USERNAME\.ssh\` on Windows.
 You'll have to type your password in once and it will be saved for a period of time (terminal session or until your computer next reboots), drastically limiting the amount of times you have to type in your password.

-#### Use SSH Keys

-3. For a remote machine: To use your private key to log in to a remote machine, it must have access to your public key.
-To do this you will have to add it to the `~/.ssh/authorized_keys` file on the remote machine.
-If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE USERNAME@fe01.ds.uchicago.edu`.
-If on Windows, you'll have to copy your public key, `ssh USERNAME@fe01.ds.uchicago.edu`, and paste it into `~/.ssh/authorized_keys` with `echo PUBLIC_KEY_HERE >> .ssh/authorized_keys`.

-4. For GitHub.
-SSH Keys can also be used for GitHub authentication.
-You can use the same ssh keys, or follow steps 1-2 again with a new ssh key and name.
-To give GitHub access to your public keys, go to [GitHub's ssh keys page](https://github.com/settings/keys).
-Click 'New SSH key'.
-Give it a name relating to the machine it is storeed on, like "windows laptop", or "linux desktop" and paste in the full contents of the public key.
-You can access the contents by typing `cat PATH_TO_PUBLIC_KEY` or, on Windows `type PATH_TO_PUBLIC_KEY`.
+5. [Mac Users Only] (optional) To keep the key in your ssh-agent accross sessions, follow [this stack overflow answer](https://stackoverflow.com/questions/18880024/start-ssh-agent-on-login)
+6. Confirm your key was added.
+In your terminal/command prompt/powershell, run `ssh-add -l` to list all keys in your ssh agent.
+Your key should appear here.
+If this command returns `The agent has no identities.`, step 4 failed.

+### Part III: Save SSH Configuration

-5. Create / modify your SSH Config.
+1. Create / modify your SSH Config.
 Typing in the full ssh command is now something like `ssh -i PATH_TO_KEY USERNAME@fe01.ds.uchicago.edu` which can be a lot to type and a lot to remember.
 Using ssh config, we can reduce this to just `ssh fe.ds`.
-In your `.ssh` file create a `config` file or append the following to the existing file:
+In your `.ssh` directory create a `config` file if one does not exist.
+To open:
+    - [Windows] In command prompt: `code C:\Users\USERNAME\.ssh\config` where `USERNAME` is your windows username.
+    - [Mac] In a terminal: `touch ~/.ssh/config` to create the file if it does not exist and `open ~/.ssh/config` to open it.
+    - [Linux] In a terminal: `code ~/.ssh/config`
+2. You may or may not already have configurations saved.
+Place this text in the config file, after any other configurations, *except* any block that starts with `Host *` or `Host fe01.ds.uchicago.edu`:
 ```
 Host fe.ds*
   HostName fe01.ds.uchicago.edu